HangyoCho/HangyoCho.github.io/_tabs/about.md

 ## Education
 - Bachelor Candidate in Dept. of Unmanned Aircraft Systems in Hanseo University
   - (2021.
 03. ~ Current)
-  - Studied at ACUS Lab.
+  - Studing at ACUS Lab.
   - Advisor: Professor Dongjin Lee

 ## Honors
 - To be written